vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 #### Vector config files

+> This section is about Vector `.toml` config files.

 Vector configuration in the Kubernetes environment can generally be split into two logical parts: a common Kubernetes-related configuration, and a custom user-supplied configuration.